 Air Fluff: This cycle uses no heat and simply tumbles the load in the drum while blowing room temperature air.

-Do not use dryer sheets during a Steam cycle.
+Note: Do not use dryer sheets during a Steam cycle.
 To use Steam, a water line must be connected to the dryer.

 Refresh: This cycle is for smoothing out wrinkles and reducing odors from loads consisting of 1 to 4 already dry items.

 Steam Sanitize: This cycle is for sanitizing items by applying steam and high-temperature heat to the fabric.
-This cycle can make items soft and reduce odors.
-This cycle is intended for laundry that is still at least partially wet.
+This cycle can make items soft and reduce odors, and is intended for laundry that is still at least partially wet.
 Due to extreme heat, it is not recommended for normal laundry.